 - Provide real-world, local examples of waters that will be impacted if this rollback takes affect.

-- Currently, the EPA is proposing to host only one official public hearing on this rollback and it has been postponed.
+- EPA hosted only one official public hearing on 2/27/19.
 However, you can host your own town hall meeting and invite your elected officials to attend.

 - Make sure the EPA hears from you and your fellow clean water advocates about how dangerous and unacceptable this rollback is:

-- Raise the voice of the grassroots: send or forward action alerts once the proposal is officially out for public comment and encourage others to weigh in.
+- Raise the voice of the grassroots: send or forward action alerts and encourage others to weigh in.